aerickt/lapwing-for-beginners/src/Chapter-01.md

 > The slashes represent separators between key presses.

 This results in 10 successive key strokes.
-On the other hand, steno uses chords, or groups of keys that are pressed down all at once.
+On the other hand, steno uses *chords*, or groups of keys that are pressed down all at once.
 This action of pressing down multiple keys simultaneously is called a stroke.
 By using chords the word "complicate" can be written using only three strokes:

 ```
 com/pli/cate